 SuperMemo folder - usually c:\sm8, c:\sm98, c:\sm2006, etc.

 - bin - some working files used by SuperMemo

 - supermemo.ini - text file with some settings used by SuperMemo.
 You can modify this file manually.
 Please do it with caution and make a back-up before introducing any changes.
 If you experience problems, restore the backup or delete this file altogether

 - search.ini - definition of keyboard shortcuts for your most frequently executed web searches (e.g. Google, Wikipedia, etc.)

 - layout.ini - layouts used by SuperMemo (i.e. positions and sizes of windows and toolbars).
 This file also can be modified manually if backed up safely

 - tips.txt - text file with tips used in Question of the Day.
 You can modify this file manually

 - questionnaire.ini - your answers to Help : E-mail : Questionnaire.
-If you do not send your questionnaire, your answer will be kept between the sessions to make it possible to send your feedback at later time
+If you do not send your questionnaire, your answer will be kept between the session to make it possible to send your feedback at later time

 - supermemo.css - default stylesheet used by SuperMemo in HTML components.
 You can edit this file